thanis-26/Computer-Vision/README.md

 # Object-Recognition-and-Object-Counting.

 This code is a Python script that uses the OpenCV library to detect and label objects in an image.
-Specifically, it identifies and counts phones, pens, and books in the given image.
-Below is an explanation of each section of the code along with some details:
+Specifically, it identifies and counts phones, pens, and books in the given image.:

-## Importing Libraries
+## Import Libraries

-This section imports the necessary libraries for image processing, including OpenCV (cv2), numpy, and a function (`cv2_imshow`) from the Google Colab library for displaying images.
+This section imports the necessary libraries for image processing from the Google Colab library for displaying images.

 ## Detect Phone